 Is now a good time to refinance?
 Yes!

-Over time vaccines will help the curtailment.
-Markets tend to look about 6 months to 1-year ahead and they may realize that the crisis is ending.
-At the same time governments have been urged to spend (and borrow more).
-This all implies that the specially low interest rates are unlikely to last.
+Over time, vaccines will help the curtailment.
+Markets tend to look about six months to 1-year ahead, and they may realize that the crisis is ending.
+At the same time, governments have been urged to spend (and borrow more).
+This all implies that the especially low interest rates are unlikely to last.